What is a managed VPS?

 Different hosts can give you a different answer to that question.

-Some will say that server monitoring, and software updates are enough to call a VPS service “managed.”
+Some will say that server maintenance, and software updates are enough to call a VPS service “managed.”
 Others believe that security audits and malware removal should also be part of the service.
 There are even those who are prepared to assist in development requests.

 The only way to be sure exactly how much your host can assist in managing your VPS server is to contact them beforehand.
 A pre-sales conversation can shed light on all uncertainties.